abrarhasan3/Modified-Checkers-Game/README.md

 # Modified-Checkers-Game
 This is a modified version of the classic checkers game created for academic purposes as a project for the AI Laboratory.
-The game introduces unique features, including horizontal piece movements , special power pieces such as archers, king, and hero.
+The game introduces unique features, including vertical piece movements , special power pieces such as archers, king, and hero.
 The AI is implemented using the Min-Max algorithm with a depth level of 3 for strategic gameplay.

 ## Table of Contents